apache/pulsar/site2/docs/administration-isolation-bookie.md

 Region-aware placement policy enforces different data replicas to be placed in different regions and racks to guarantee the region-level disaster tolerance.
 To achieve datacenter level disaster tolerance, you need to write data replicas into different data centers.
 You can use `RegionAwareEnsemblePlacementPolicy` to configure region and rack information for each bookie node to ensure region-level disaster tolerance.

-For example, the BookKeeper cluster has 4 regions, and each region has several racks with their bookie instances, as shown the following diagram.
+For example, the BookKeeper cluster has 4 regions, and each region has several racks with their bookie instances, as shown in the following diagram.
 If a topic is configured with `EnsembleSize=3, WriteQuorum=3, and AckQuorum=2`, the BookKeeper client chooses three different regions, such as Region A, Region C and Region D. For each region, it chooses one bookie on a single rack, such as Bookie5 on Rack2, Bookie17 on Rack6, and Bookie21 on Rack8.

 ![Region-aware placement policy](/assets/region-aware-placement-policy-1.svg)

-When two regions failed, such as Region B and Region C, as shown in the following diagram, the BookKeeper client chooses one bookie from Region A or Region D to replace the failed Bookie17 for recovering old ledgers.
+When two regions fail, such as Region B and Region C, as shown in the following diagram, the BookKeeper client chooses one bookie from Region A or Region D to replace the failed Bookie17 for recovering old ledgers.
 And it also chooses Region A and Region D to write replicas for creating new ledgers.
 In Region A, it falls back to rack-aware placement policy and chooses one bookie from Rack1 and Rack2, such as Bookie4 and Bookie7.
 For Region D, it has to choose one bookie from Rack8, such as Bookie22.

 ![Region-aware placement policy for disaster tolerance](/assets/region-aware-placement-policy-2.svg)